imabuddha/eidogo-for-wordpress/readme.txt

 = 0.8.3 =
 * sgfUrl is set relative to site root by default
+* Make it easy to allow SGF files to show up nicely in your theme's attachment page

 = 0.8.2 =
 * Embedding preferences are now saved with SGF attachments